 Magdalena Island is an uninhabited island located in the heart of the Strait of Magellan, and it is home to 350,000 Magellanic penguins.
 The number of penguins has been increasing since the Chilean government has banned commercial fishing activities and made an effort to preserve the natural resources of the island.

 Magdalena Island was first discovered in 1520 by a Portuguese explorer Ferdinand Magellan, as a part of his global circumnavigation route.
 The penguins there are two feet tall and they are very sociable.
 They hunt and hatch in groups and they are not afraid of interacting with human beings.
 They can also travel in water at a speed of 15 miles per hour and dive up to 318 deep to search for food like cuttlefish, squid, and krill.

 I arrived in Tres Puentes in Punta Areas at 1:40 pm on a December afternoon for the start of the boat trip at 2 pm.
 I was onboard with 200 other travelers and locals.
-It was a two-hour journey crossing the Strait of Magellan before arriving at Isla Magdalena, but the seascape along the way part of what made this trip worthwhile.
+It was a two-hour journey crossing the Strait of Magellan before arriving at Magdalena Island, but the seascape along the way part of what made this trip worthwhile.

 It was a beautiful afternoon, and many of us went out to the deck and soaked in the sunlight.
 I looked at the fjords and restless waves along the strait where Magellan first explored it five centuries ago and felt in awe that I was able to retrace it.
 The magnificent and brooding landscape along the strait remains unchanged to this day.